 or me, diversity means people who have different cultures, different backgrounds, different modes of thought, and different backgrounds, all working together.
-As a mathematician and an educator, my ideal is to work in, and help create, a diverse and inclusive environment that allows for a group of differing humans to share ideas freely, and to create solutions together, to help further our society and science.
+As a mathematician, computer scientist, and an educator, my ideal is to work in, and help create, a diverse and inclusive environment that allows for a group of differing humans to share ideas freely, and to create solutions together, to help further our society and science.

 Research Addressed To Diversity Issues

-Even more recently, I have been in contact with several members of the ACLU in my home state of Iowa.
-They are attempting to present credible evidence of racial bias in traffic citations and arrests to support a number of lawsuits in Des Moines that will hopefully force the city to put in place restrictions on police bias and profiling.
+At Grinnell, I have worked closely with partners in Iowa advocacy groups who have collected data on traffic citations, arrests, and dismissed cases in the capital city Des Moines.
+Using this comprehensive traffic citation, warning, and arrest data from the Iowa Department of Transportation and the Des Moines Police Department, we highlight the effects of race on traffic stops and policing behavior.
 This is an issue that is very close to my heart.
 Growing up in a suburb of Des Moines, I had a number of friends who were, and still are, affected by these biased traffic stops on a regular basis.
 I myself have even been stopped on dozens of occasions when I had these specific friends with me in the car.
-Even now, I still get a uttering stomach whenever I pass a police oficer.
+Even now, I can still get an upset stomach when I drive past a police officer.
 I can only begin to imagine how my friends endure this every single day.

 Outreach Efforts